labyrinthinesecurity/silhouette/README.md

 --live            refresh local Silhouette caches (slow, but accurate) --apps            ignore Managed Identities
 --mis             ignore Applications
---verbose         produce rich stdout logs for troubleshooting and/or checking progress
+--frs             generate a file to produce your NHI fibers --verbose         produce rich stdout logs for troubleshooting and/or checking progress
 ```